JehadHamayel/springboot-microservices/README.md

 ## Running the Application
 - Make sure **Kafka** and **PostgreSQL** are running.
 - We need at each pom.xml file add it as Maven project
-- Build the project with Maven for each model alone (the first model is proto):
+- Build the project with Maven:
   ```bash
   mvn clean install
   ```